Mcpmatt/StepBet/README.md

 Contributions are welcome!
 Fork the repository and submit pull requests for any enhancements or bug fixes.

 ## Contact:
-For questions or support, contact us at (Jpiccoli@uri.edu).
+For questions or support, contact us at (mcpmatt@uri.edu).

 ## Acknowledgements:
 Thank you to [list any contributors or libraries used].